raganwald/raganwald.github.com/_posts/2021-01-09-invertible-functions.md

   //=> undefined
 ```

-It literally just means that our functions do not define an ouput for those inputs.
+It literally just means that our functions do not define an output for those inputs.

 ### trivially invertible functions